Neymar: Paris St-Germain sign Barcelona forward for world record 222m euros

 It is the first time PSG - ranked the 11th most valuable club in the world by Forbes - have broken the global transfer record, with Real Madrid paying five of the past six highest fees.
 The deal dwarfs the £89m Manchester United paid Juventus for Paul Pogba last summer - the previous world record.

-His departure from Barcelona breaks up the feted attacking trident he formed with Argentina captain Lionel Messi and Uruguay forward Luis Suarez.
+Neymar's departure from Barcelona breaks up the feted attacking trident he formed with Argentina captain Lionel Messi and Uruguay forward Luis Suarez.

-On Thursday, Messi posted on Instagram: "It was a great pleasure to have shared all these years with you my friend Neymar.
+On Wednesday, Messi posted on Instagram: "It was a great pleasure to have shared all these years with you my friend Neymar.
 I wish you good luck in this new stage of your life."
-To which Neymar replied: "Thank you brother.
+Neymar replied: "Thank you brother.
 I will miss you."

+Then, after completing the move, the Brazilian posted his own message, calling the Argentine "the best athlete I've ever seen in my life".

+"Lionel Messi became my team-mate, and my friend on and off the pitch," he wrote.
+"I am proud to have played with you.
+We formed an attack with Luis Suarez that will endure forever.

 Neymar in profile